 In Reception we are very keen to have parents involved in their child’s learning.
 At the beginning and end of each day there is the opportunity for an informal conversation about any achievements, issues or general information sharing.
 Each term we have Parent Consultations to share the child’s learning and progress.

 We maintain regular contact with parents through our tracking, monitoring and communication system, ‘Famly’, which allows us to share photographs and videos of children with their adult, privately.

 We welcome parents to come in and help with an activity, during our whole school theme weeks and on occasions to join us on school trips.
 The Early Years unit operates very much on an ‘Open Door’ Policy and like to draw on parent’s expertise when these may be relevant to our topics.

 Throughout each session during the day there is the opportunity for children to access the Outside Learning environment where they can use a range of equipment to develop their skills.

 Each week the children have a dedicated PE session and Swimming lesson that is taught by specialist teachers.

 The children experience a lot in our community as we regularly take the children on local walks, to the library, local shops and the park.
 Each term the children also experience a visitor in school or a trip out relating to our topics, such as Sea-life Centre for Under the Sea topic, or Chessington zoo for our zoo topic.

 Throughout Reception we provide support with transition from Pre-school to Moving up to Key stage One.
 Open dialogue with parents and keyworkers ensures the needs of the children are met and individual learning journeys are undertaken.

 Moving to Prep School

-In preparation for moving to Keystage One, learning becomes more formal with a structured Literacy and Mathematics session.
+In preparation for moving to key stage one, learning becomes more formal throughout the school year.
 This prepares them for a structured learning environment in year 1.
-Children are given activities once a week to complete at home in readiness for homework tasks to support their learning.
+Children are given activities once a week to complete at home in readiness for homework tasks to support their learning, from the Summer Term.